Health and Wellbeing

 My drink spike reality

-I'd heard about it on the news and seen it discussed across social media but I never thought I would become a victim of drink spiking.
+I'd heard about it on the news and seen it discussed on social media but I never thought I would become a victim of drink spiking.

-I assumed it only happened once every blue moon so I'd have had to have been pretty unlucky.
-Apparently I was very wrong, and actually there's been a recent rise in the occurrence of drink spiking, and now I have learnt first hand what it's like.
-Listen up!
+There's been a recent rise in the occurrence of drink spiking, and now I have learnt first hand what it's like...

 Admittedly, when I buy a drink it’s usually gone so fast that there’s never really time to put it down (not something I'd encourage).
-On this occasion however I was at a house party with friends, and unfortunately getting caught up in the night meant I occasionally lost sight of my drink - big mistake.
+On this occasion, however, I was at a house party with friends, and unfortunately getting caught up in the night meant I occasionally lost sight of my drink.

-The party turned into a pre-drinks for our usual grimy Saturday night - standard.
-As everyone headed in to town I remember losing control of my speech and emotions, becoming a mess after 2 drinks.
-Needless to say I don’t remember getting to the club – or the pub we apparently went in beforehand.
+The party turned into a pre-drinks for our usual grimy Saturday night, and as everyone headed into town I remember losing control of my speech and emotions, and became a 'mess' after 2 drinks.
+Needless to say, I don’t remember getting to the club – or the pub we apparently went in beforehand.

-I had ended unresponsive on the street, which required my friends to carry me to a taxi.
+I ended up unresponsive on the street, which required my friends to carry me to a taxi.
 This was followed by uncontrollable teeth grinding and hallucinations of strangers- in an almost empty room, whilst thinking I was in a fit state to head back to the club.
-Not exactly what I'd had planned...
+Not exactly what I'd had planned.

 Despite the experience leaving me traumatised and feeling incredibly nauseous the following day, I'm fortunate against others who have suffered much more serious consequences after ending up in hospital.